lyz-code/pydo/docs/docs/projects.md

 As the number of tasks starts to increase, it's convenient to group them together to help us with the priorization and visualization.

 One way of doing so is using projects.
-A project is a category that defines the purpose of a task therefore a task can *only have one project*.
+A project is an optional category that defines the purpose of a task therefore a task can *only have one project*.
 If you feel that a task might have two projects or if you have hierarchical problems with your tasks, you may want to use [tags](tags.md) instead.

 For example, I'd use `clean` for cleaning tasks, or `time_management` for `pydo` developing tasks.

-To add a project to a task, we use the `project` or `pro` keyword.
+To add a project to a task, use the `project` or `pro` keyword.

 ```bash
 pydo add Improve pydo documentation pro:time_management